PearsonEducation/StatsAgg/readme.md

 * StatsAgg is not (currently) meant for use as an incident management tool.
 It doesn't support alert history, event management, etc.
 * StatsAgg does not (currently) support the Graphite 'Pickle' format (will be included in a future build).
 * OpenTSDB listens for metrics on a single port for the telnet & HTTP formats.
 StatsAgg listens for OpenTSDB metrics on two different ports.
 See the manual for more information.
+* StatsAgg cannot output via the OpenTSDB HTTP/JSON interface.
+This may be included in a future StatsAgg release.

 <br>